ANTENNAS AND FEED LINES

 All feedlines have some loss due to conductor resistance.

 Water reduces the resistance of the insulators and increase loss caused by current flow between the conductors.
-High SWR increase loss due to higher voltages on the feed line.

 Every connection is an imperfect impedance match, which causes some reflection of energy.